 Prodigy has reached a pivotal point in its strategic development with the closing of the FICANEX Technology acquisition on July 30, 2021.
-The final report of the Canadian Advisory Committee on Open Banking, released in August, 2021, has recommended the adoption of open banking over the next 18+ months, and our tunl and IDVerifact platforms are ideally positioned to deliver innovation for our customers in this high growth sector.
+The final report of the Canadian Advisory Committee on Open Banking, released in August, 2021, has recommended the adoption of open banking, and our tunl and IDVerifact platforms are ideally positioned to deliver innovation for our customers in this high growth sector.